Advanced Physiologic Foundations Class

 When is the course offered?

-We offer this online course 3 times a year: spring, summer, and fall semesters.
+We offer this online course 3 times a year:

 Where do I send my transcripts for the course?

-Is any component of the class in-person?
+Is any component of the class on-campus?

 No, this class is completely online.